lqc/thinkcspy/source/index.rst

   (based on 2nd edition by Jeffrey Elkner, Allen B. Downey, and Chris Meyers)

+Other variations of this book may suit you better.
+See http://www.openbookproject.net/thinkcs

 * `Copyright Notice <copyright.html>`__
 * `Foreword <foreword.html>`__
 * `Preface <preface.html>`__